Giangy25/UrbanTransport/README.md

 This project is the final practice for Start2Impact TypeSCript course, and aims to develop a system in TypeScript that models the organicational structure of Moove, an innovative shared micromobility service.

 ## Requirements
- .Define an IMezzo interface to represent the means of transport;
+ -Define an IMezzo interface to represent the means of transport;

- .Define a User interface to represent the users of the service;
+ -Define a User interface to represent the users of the service;

- .Define an ICittà interface to represent the cities in which Moove operates;
+ -Define an ICittà interface to represent the cities in which Moove operates;

- .Then, implements the Mezzo, Utente and Città classes;
+ -Then, implements the Mezzo, Utente and Città classes;

- .Instantiate and test the logic.
+ -Instantiate and test the logic.

 ## How to Install and Run the project